doingandlearning/php-testing-course/README.md

 ## Setting yourself up for success

 - Clone and set up the project.
 Make sure it is working before the course starts.
-- Have a look at the topic list at the end of this page - have a think about things you're excited about about and things you think are missing.
+- Have a look at the topic list at the end of this page - have a think about things you're excited about and things you think are missing.
 This list is what I have planned for the 3 days together but we can dive deeper or be more shallow with some of the concepts depending on the interest in the room.
 - As well as the code-along and discussion time, there will be time for you to practice these skills live.
 To make this more relevant, it would be worth you having a codebase or project you want to apply these principles to.
 Create a new branch and use it for practice.